-Another point of similarity between the Holocausts is that physicians ― not black‑clad Schützstaffel thugs ― developed their philosophy and methodology was developed by qualified physicians.
+Another point of similarity between the Holocausts is that their philosophy and methodology was developed by qualified physicians.

-The early North American pro-abortion movement was led by doctors, including Warren Hern, Bernard Nathanson, Henry Morgentaler, Willard Cates and Alan F. Guttmacher, whose language resembled very closely that of their peers in Nazi Germany.
+The early North American pro-abortion movement was led by doctors, including Warren Hern, Bernard Nathanson, Henry Morgentaler, Willard Cates and Alan F. Guttmacher, whose language resembled very closely that of their contemporaries in Nazi Germany.
 For instance, Nazi doctor Fritz Klein said, “The destruction of Jews is analogous to removing a gangrenous appendix from a diseased body.”
-Guttmacher, a former President of Planned Parenthood and Vice-President of the American Eugenics Society, echoed this view when he said, “Abortion is precisely equivalent to operating on an appendix or removing a gangrenous bowel.”
+Guttmacher, a former President of Planned Parenthood and Vice-President of the American Eugenics Society, stated that: “Abortion is precisely equivalent to operating on an appendix or removing a gangrenous bowel.”

 One of the earliest Nazi modifications to the German Penal Code was made by the Hamburg Eugenics Court in 1933.
-It reads, “A doctor may interrupt a pregnancy when it threatens the life or health of mother.
+It reads, “A doctor may interrupt a pregnancy when it threatens the life or health of the mother.
 An unborn child that is likely to present hereditary and transmissible defects may be destroyed.”
 The American Law Institute (ALI) Model Penal Code of 1962, which was cited in the majority opinion of Roe v.
 Wade, used nearly identical justification: “A licensed physician is justified in terminating a pregnancy if he believes that the pregnancy would impair the physical/mental health of the mother or that the child would be born with grave physical or mental defect.”

-In their defense of ghastly experiments on living late-term aborted babies, Drs.
+In their defense of experiments on living late-term aborted babies, Drs.
 Willard Gaylin and Mark Lappe claimed, “In the case of abortion, the fetus is doomed to death anyhow, but perhaps its death can be ennobled when the research has as its objective the saving of the lives of other, wanted fetuses.”